DimensionDataResearch/glider-gun-v2/docs/development/design-notes.md

 ### Local storage

 A local folder is created on the target node and populated with data as required (perhaps by an init container in the job pod).
-When the job is complete, the folder contents are archived and persisted (perhaps in a database).
+When the job is complete, the folder contents are archived and persisted (in a shared storage directory or the database).
 If the deployment is run again, the previous folder contents are restored from the archive.

 If we use a job with 3 containers (setup, deploy, capture state / clean up), then we can pass the first container an environment variable with a key used to retrieve the state and log archive streams.
 This would mean that one of the setup tasks for a job (run for the first time) would be to generate an archive with the required files and pre-populate the database with it.
 When the third container runs, it can archive the state / logs and update the database with that archive.